 Yeah, I’m in love.

 I love the Getty Villa.
 It would be hard not to love this spectacular tribute to decadence of an era past celebrating the ancient world of Greece and Rome.

 The beautifully phenomenal Getty Villa in Pacific Palisades, California (just south of Malibu), is impressive with its 7,000 years of ancient art, from the end of the Stone Age to the fall of the Roman Empire.
 A recreation of an ancient Roman country house, the Getty Villa offers a taste of life in the first century A.D. (with a few modern amenities, of course).

-I was introduced to the Getty Villa by artist Beti Kristof, who was more familiar than I. She knew I would love it.
+I was introduced to the Getty Villa by artist Beti Kristof, who was more familiar than I was.
+She knew I would love it.
 I’ve been now a couple of times and am inclined to visit the Villa anytime I am in Malibu.

 The 64 acres museum complex sits on a hill overlooking the Pacific Ocean, which is about 100 feet from the entrance to the property.
 From this point, the ocean is just beyond the trees.